Sharon T. Diamant, Esq.

 For the past ten years, Sharon has specialized her practice on criminal law and domestic law.
 She regularly appears before Magistrates and Judges on all issues surrounding criminal law and domestic law, to include: contested and uncontested divorce, child custody, child support, peace and protective orders, and post-judgment issues.
 Sharon also handles cases that cross over between criminal and domestic law.

 Sharon was recently featured on WJLA 7 News in a case involving a grandparent’s right to custody of a grandchild where the mother is deceased and the father is a convicted criminal.
-She handles drug cases, abuse cases, assault, shoplifting, burglaries, traffic tickets and all other criminal offenses.

 More recently, Sharon handled a case of a woman accused of attempted murder but who never intended to hurt anyone.
 That client is now receiving mental health treatment, as opposed to being locked up in a jail.